mingodad/sqlite3-hashcode-2018/README.md

 if no car can arrive at least on the ("the latest finish" - the_ride_size) we ignore it.

-It outputs in the format reuired by the hashcode 2018 rules.
+It outputs in the format required by the hashcode 2018 rules.

 This solution uses triggers on dummy views to emulate stored procedures, and only requires a recent sqlite3 executable and data files to work on.